7mind/blog/_posts/2019-04-25-no-more-orphans.md

 - Should my library be usable without any FP library at all?
 - Should I add integrations with `refined`, `enumeratum`, `slick`, `shapeless`, `circe`, `argonaut` or any other popular library?

-All choices here come with their set of trade-offs.
+All choices here come with their own set of trade-offs.
 If you choose to settle on `cats`, a `scalaz` user may be forced to import shims to use your library.
 If you choose to have no dependencies on an FP lib, your `cats`/`scalaz` users will have to write missing instances and integrations themselves!
 You may choose to provide 'orphan' implicits – implicits defined outside of your types' companion